-Precautions To Take When Sanding Paint
+Precautions To Take When Working on a Painted Workpiece

-- 1. Sanding of lead based paint is NOT RECOMMENDED due to the difficulty of controlling the contaminated dust.
-The greatest danger of lead poisoning is to children and pregnant women. - 2.
-Since it is difficult to identify whether or not a paint contains lead without a chemical analysis, we recommend the following precautions when sanding any paint:
+- Sanding or wire brushing of lead based paint is NOT RECOMMENDED due to the difficulty of controlling the contaminated dust.
+The greatest danger of lead poisoning is to children and pregnant women. - Since it is difficult to identify whether or not a paint contains lead without a chemical analysis, we recommend the following precautions when sanding any paint: